Exploring Menorca’s Best Beaches

 CALA BINIDALÍ

-Located in one of the most exclusive areas of the island, there’s little to do here except relax in nature and appreciate the perfect natural cove before you.
+The tiny cove of Cala Binidali is tucked away between bush-clad hills, in one of the most exclusive areas of the island.
+With none of the usual resort distractions nearby, there’s little to do here except relax in nature and appreciate the perfect natural cove before you.

-Protected from the wind, and tucked away from plain sight, it’s the ideal spot to settle in for the day with a good book.
+Protected from the wind, and hidden away from the road, it’s the ideal spot to settle in for the day with a good book.

 If you do happen to get hungry or thirsty, there’s a relaxed beach bar overlooking the bay where you can sip the local tipple.